mmakarova/StyleMigrating/readme.md

 #### Change an edit form width

-In v22.1, use the following CSS rules
+In v22.1, use the following CSS rules:

 ```css
 .dxbs-appointment-edit-dialog {